Deep-Symmetry/beat-link-trigger/CONTRIBUTING.md

 and builds).
-Both of these rely on having a working Java runtime; if the mechanism you used to install them did not automatically include one, I recommend installing a current long-term-support version of the [OpenJDK](http://openjdk.java.net) which as of this writing is OpenJDK 11.
+Both of these rely on having a working Java runtime; if the mechanism you used to install them did not automatically include one, I recommend installing a current long-term-support version of the [OpenJDK](http://openjdk.java.net) which as of this writing is OpenJDK 21.
-Most Beat Link Trigger development uses [Amazon Corretto 11][corretto], although the building of notarized macOS disk images relies on OpenJDK 14.
+Most Beat Link Trigger development uses [Amazon Corretto 21][corretto].

 > Starting with version 0.5.3, you also need to have
 > [Antora](https://antora.org) installed because it is used to build